GeoProgrammer99/Workshop-Unity/README.md

 - 1: You can make the flappy bird with me, in this case you will just have to download Unity Hub in advance with the version you want.
 For my part, I had made this game with the 2018 version of Unity.
 Even if many changes have taken place between the 2018 and 2019 version, you will see that there will be no difference in making this game.
 The Unity Hub link is available here: https://unity3d.com/en/ get-unity / download
-Once Unity is installed and launched, you will need to configure Virtual Studio code in order to be able to use Unity's classes. quick little tutorial to set it up in 5 minutes: https://www.youtube.com/watch?v=qCkFzMSILzk&t=252s&ab_channel=JeremyBullock
+Once Unity is installed and launched, you will need to configure Virtual Studio code in order to be able to use Unity's classes. quick little tutorial to set it up in 5 minutes: https://www.youtube.com/watch?v=qCkFzMSILzk&t=252s&ab_channel=JeremyBullock Then, you will have to clone my repo.
+This contains the images used to create the game.
 - 2: You can just watch without coding from home if you are just curious.

 Knowing my level which is NULL in English, this eve will be in French (sorry Nick ...)